jonjonsson/Emby-MDBList-Collection-Creator/README.md

 When an item is no longer in a collection that requires it to have a custom sort name the old sort name is restored.

+## Keeping rating up to date for newly released items
+Helps to keep the ratings of  new movies and shows up to date until the rating settles a bit on IMDB etc. See more in config.cfg.

+## Backing up IsWatched and Favorites
+Kind of a bolted on functionality since it's unrelated to the main function of the script, but I needed it so I added it.

+### Backuping up
+Run app_backup.py to save IsWatched and Favorites for all users to json files, the files will be saved to a "backup" directory.
+If you only want to use this functionality it's enough to fill out "emby_server_url", "emby_user_id" and "emby_api_key" in the config file.

+### Restoring backup
+Run app_restore_backup.py to restore IsWatched and Favorites to ANOTHER server, use command line to specify host, api key, user and json file.
+See app_restore_backup.py

 ## Changelog

 ### Version 1.1